achronos0/diffmap/README.md

 ### Why

-Other JS libraries for generating image differences that I could find are ancient, browser-only, and/or difficult to configure.
+Other JS libraries for generating image differences that I could find are ancient, browser-only, and/or not very configurable.

 Project goals for `diffmap`: